 eComscan incorporates a secure self-updater.
 If new checks or improvements are available, they are automatically installed.
 NB: make sure that the ecomscan program is writable, or otherwise auto-update will be skipped.
 Self-update may fail if the user running ecomscan differs from the user owning the ecomscan program.
 You can check by running:

 $ ls -la `which ecomscan` -rwxr-xr-x 1 app app /data/web/bin/ecomscan $ id uid=1000(app) gid=1000(app) groups=1000(app)

 eComscan reports to the console (possibly in JSON/CSV format for automated parsing).
 When given the –report or –monitor options, it will email a report to you.
-With the –slack and –phone options, you can receive alerts via Slack or SMS (Advanced plan only).
+With the –slack and –phone options, you can receive alerts via Slack or SMS (Advanced plan and up).

 eComscan will match the license URL with configured URLs of the store.
 If any of the store URL frontends matches, it will continue.
 This enables you to run eComscan on dev & staging environments.
 This is actually recommended, because you will be able to catch vulnerabilities in an early stage.